nbarkhina/numero/README.md

   - After starting you will see a message in the bottom left corner if it imported successfully
   - Then go to "Close Content"
   - Then go again to "Load Content" and install the game you want to run inside of Ion such as "Ztetris.8xp"
-  - Then keep repeating the process to load all the apps you want
+  - Then keep repeating the process to load all the apps you want (careful not to fill up the entire space)
   - Essentially you have to load each piece one on top of another since there is a single common "hard drive" for the calculator
 - Every time you load the emulator you will start from the last place you left off
   - For the same reason mentioned above where it saves in the background